 A midwife is professionally trained to help give birth to the child and serves as a replacement for the doctor during the birth.

-However, studies have determined that expectant mothers assisted by either Doulas or Midwives are significantly more pleased with the birth process than are mothers assisted by doctors1,2.
-Women assisted by midwives have had a more positive attitude about their birth experience are more satisfied with the care they received1.
+However, studies have determined that expectant mothers assisted by either doulas or midwives are significantly more pleased with the birth process than are mothers assisted by doctors1,2.
+Women assisted by midwives have had a more positive attitude about their birth experience and are more satisfied with the care they received1.
 Women assisted by doulas find an increased communication and empowerment during the birth process, as well as a more positive attitude about their role in giving birth to their child2.